Yoctol/bottender/docs/channel-whatsapp-handling-events.md

 }
 ```

-## Handling Media Events
+## Media Events

 Sometimes, your bot might receive the photos sent from the user.
-In this case, you could use `context.event.media` to get the content type and the URL of the media.
+In this case, you can use `context.event.media` to get the content type and the URL of the media.

 ```js
 async function App(context) {